thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 IANA Considerations {#iana-cons}
 ===================

-This document defines a new IANA registry that, for each {{&foo}}, shall provide:
+This document defines a new IANA registry that, for each new {{&foo}}, shall provide its Type code-point.

-- the Type codepoint;
-- the Length size in bytes.

 Acknowledgements
 ================